 The Police Department bought two Harley Davidson Ultra Classic Motorcycles in 2015.
 In 2017, the department added a third motorcycle, purchasing a 2017 Harley Davidson, and the department purchased a fourth in 2018.
-Three of the four Traffic Officers have gone through a specialized training course on the proper use of police motorcycles, and are all certified.
+Traffic Officers have gone through a specialized training course on the proper use of police motorcycles, and are certified.
 The motorcycles are used for traffic enforcement, parades, funeral details, and other special duties.
 The motorcycles are equipped with the same emergency lights and siren that a regular Police Cruiser has as well as a mobile computer and printer.